TetianaDiachenko/kottans-frontend/README.md

  		* detailed information about the basic Git workflow (when in each repository we have a Git directory, a working tree, and a staging area)
  		* pull requests.
 Then I had some practice in the learngitbranching.js.org (basis and Push & Pull - remote repositories in Git!).
 These tasks were very usefull to understanding how the git works.
+So in the future I'll be used git in my projects.